bypazs/kali-docker-vnc-novnc/README.md

 Download and build by use the commands below.

-`git clone https://github.com/bypazs/kali-docker-vnc-novnc.git && cd kali-docker-vnc-novnc && docker build -t kaligui .`
+`git clone https://github.com/bypazs/kali-docker-vnc-novnc.git && cd kali-docker-vnc-novnc`

+`docker build -t kaligui .`

+or

+`docker-compose up`

 Test by use the commands below.
 --rm		Automatically remove the container when it exits